stavross/k2/Glimpse-core---Version-history.md

 --Added VCR batch queue vi.
 --Extensive mods to error handling and UI in VCR routines.
 --For many windows, closes the parent window while the child window is open to eliminate confusion about which window is active.
---Exit button in laucher now exits Labview
+--Exit button in launcher now exits Labview
 --Added about glimpse

 #####Version 25 -- February 2003